Symmetry-driven thermalization via finite de Finetti theorems

 Finally, since diagnosing thermalization directly from dynamics is difficult \cite{Devulapalli2025}, it is natural to seek simpler criteria.
 Noting that symmetry can often be tested efficiently \cite{LaBorde2023, Rethinasamy2025}, the symmetry-based approach developed here suggests that thermal structures could be inferred from the observed EPU-invariance.
 More broadly, our analysis points to symmetry as a potential operational witness of thermality in constrained quantum systems.

-{\it Acknowledgments.} US thanks Siddhartha Das, Vivek Pandey, Shreya Jay, and Lin Zhang for various insightful discussions.
+{\it Acknowledgments.} US thanks S. Das, V. Pandey, S. Jay, A. Ghorui, and L. Zhang for insightful discussions.
 US acknowledges support from the Ministry of Electronics and Information Technology (MeitY), Government of India, under Grant No. 4(3)/2024-ITEA.
 US thanks IIIT Hyderabad for support via the Faculty Seed Grant.
-NJC acknowledges support from the F.R.S.–FNRS under project CHEQS within the Excellence of Science (EOS) program.
+NJC acknowledges support from the Fonds de la Recherche Scientifique (F.R.S.–FNRS) under Grant No T.0060.26 as well as under project CHEQS within the Excellence of Science (EOS) program.

 \onecolumngrid

 \ \\ \ \\ \ \\